Best Place Names

 Arizonans believe in a place called Santa Claus, even thought it's all but disappeared along U.S. 93 north of Kingman.
-Valentine, east of Kingman, had a post office on Route 66 popular for its postmark at Valentine's Day until it closed in 1990.
+Christmas was a mining town near Winkelman that faded after the 1930s.
+It's post office stamped a lot of holiday mail with its postmark.
+Valentine, on Route 66 east of Kingman, was also popular for its postmark.

 Travel around Maricopa County and sooner or later you'll see El Mirage.
 It's really there, down the street from Surprise.

 Our old West roots are showing in Two Guns, Twin Arrows, Tombstone, Wikieup and Show Low, a town named after a gambling-hall card game.